airwallex/airwallex-payment-demo/docs-components-sdk/splitcard.md

 });
 ```

-`payment.confirmPaymentIntent` will take the cardNumber element you mounted and confirm the payment details entered to the payment intent (provided by the `id` prop).
+`cardNumber.confirm` will take the cardNumber element you mounted and confirm the payment details entered to the payment intent (provided by the `id` prop).
 A `client_secret` must be provided to authenticate the checkout process.

-More details about the `confirmPaymentIntent` function can be found [here](/docs-components-sdk#confirmPaymentIntent).

 ### 7. Add an `onReady` event listener to handle events when the element is mounted